ABbiodiversity/wildRtrax/README.md

 ## Overview

-The **wildRtrax** package provides a set of functions to query environmental sensor data from the [WildTrax platform](https://www.wildtrax.ca/home.html), as well as perform basic data cleaning, analysis, and quality control in R.
+The **wildRtrax** package provides a set of functions for environmental sensor data management to and from the [WildTrax platform](https://www.wildtrax.ca/home.html), as well as perform basic data cleaning, analysis, and quality control in R.